Ayush-Shukla02/YumYumYard/README.md

 ## Features to Add:

 -   [DONE] Check if the user is admin user then display the dashboard option else do not display
--   Navigate to Menu when clicking the `Order Now` button on the home page
+-   [DONE] Navigate to Menu when clicking the `Order Now` button on the home page
--   Shift the products to the menu page
+-   [DONE] Shift the products to the menu page
 -   Add the About page
--   Add the Services Page
 -   Add the Profile Page

 ## While Deploying